 |Copyright © Nucleus Medical Media, Inc.|

-- Linear—Skin lesions appear as hardened streaks or lines along the arms, legs, or forehead.
+- Skin lesions appear as hardened streaks or lines along the arms, legs, or forehead.

-- Limited—A gradually progressing form of scleroderma that initially causes skin thickening, but progresses to affect the internal organs.
+- A gradually progressing form of scleroderma that initially causes skin thickening, most commonly on the hands, forearms, feet, and lower legs

 - Reviewer: Michael Woods, MD